List of historical acts of tax resistance: "White Quakers," 1843

 The White Quakers, an Irish Quaker splinter group named for their characteristic undyed clothing, undertook tax resistance in 1843 to protest government harassment of their sect.

 Wine tax in Portugal, 1845

 When tax farmers attempted to collect a new tax on wine in the Felgueiras district in the wine country on the Douro, the citizens gathered in Penacova (also known as São Martinho de Penacova), armed themselves, and forced the tax collectors and the soldiers protecting them to flee.
 The next day, military reinforcements attacked the rebels, killing ten.

 Zhaowen land tax, 1845

-When Zhaowen magistrate Yu Cheng delayed implementing a newly-enacted tax reduction in order to continue collecting taxes at the earlier, higher rate, 40 landowners stormed his office, destroying the furnishings there and then moving on to wreck the house of the tribute clerk.
+When Zhaowen magistrate Yu Cheng delayed implementing a newly-enacted tax reduction to continue collecting taxes at the earlier, higher rate, 40 landowners stormed his office, destroying the furnishings there and then moving on to wreck the house of the tribute clerk.
 This led to an uprising that spread to Taicang and lasted into late 1846.